-4a If the new committer (i) works for a Member company and (ii) that Member company has signed and submitted a Member Committer Agreement covering all of then: its employees who contribute to Eclipse, then:
+4a If the new committer (i) works for a Member company and (ii) that signed and submitted a MOT Member Committer Committer Agreement covering all of then: its employees who contribute to Eclipse, then:

+1. The new

+Committer fills

-1. The new Committer fills out the online Member Committer
+out the online

+Member

+Committer
-4b If the new committer (i) 4 works for a Member NOT company but (ii) that com Member company has

-NOT signed a Member Committer Agreement, then:
+4b If the new committer (i) works for a Member company but (ii) that Member company has NOT signed a Member Committer Agreement,

+- 1. The new

+Committer fills

-- The new Committer fills out the online Individual Committer Questionnaire
+out the online

-The new
+Individual

+Committer

+Questionnaire

-- Committer prints
+- 2. The new Committer prints